 6. Why do quarks have strange one-third charges?
 (QR4.4.3)

-8. Why does this quark binding get stronger with distance?
+8. Why does this force increase with distance?
 (QR4.4.4)

 9. Why are three quarks needed to form a proton or neutron?
 (QR4.4.5)

-10. What do the quark “colors” of the standard model represent?
+10. What do the quark colors of the standard model represent?
 (QR4.4.5)

-12. Does the Higgs cause any of the mass around us?
-Why is it said to “cause mass”?
+12. The Higgs doesn’t cause any of the mass around us, so what mass does it cause?
 (QR4.4.7)

-13. Why does the energy inherent in all matter depend on the speed of light?
+13. E = mc2, but why does the energy of matter depend on the speed of light?
 (QR4.4.8)

 14. Why does string theory need eleven dimensions to work?
 (QR4.5.1)